Bruno Massot: 2013–2014 season

 Popova had a problem with the sole of one of her boots at the start of the season.
 She and Massot placed eighth at their first Grand Prix assignment, the 2013 Cup of China.
 Popova then ceased training for six weeks due to a stress fracture in the third metatarsal bone of her left foot, causing the pair to withdraw from the 2013 Trophée Eric Bompard and French Championships.

 Having resumed training in mid-December 2013, the pair elected to reduce the difficulty of some elements for the 2014 European Championships in January.
 They finished eleventh at Europeans in Budapest.
-On 21 January 2014, it was reported that Popova had not received French citizenship in time and France's second spot would be transferred to Austria.
+On 21 January 2014, it was reported that Popova had not received French citizenship in time, and France's second spot would be transferred to Austria.
 Popova and Massot then went on to place fifteenth at the 2014 World Figure Skating Championships after placing fifteenth in both segments of the competition.
 It was their last competition together.

 Teaming up with Savchenko and obtaining his release

 On 19 March 2014, Massot was reported to have teamed up with Aljona Savchenko of Germany.
-The two began training together in April, working to adjust to each other's different technique.
+The two began training together in April, working to adjust to each other's different techniques.
 They made their first appearance as a pair at the 2014 All That Skate shows in South Korea.
 Because Chemnitz melted its ice rink until nearly the end of August, they trained in Coral Springs, Florida for two months beginning in mid-July.

 Since the ISU does not allow any pairing to compete under two flags, one partner was obliged to change country and could not compete internationally until the previous country granted a release.
 In July 2014, Savchenko said that she preferred to continue competing for Germany while Massot preferred France.
 On 29 September 2014, the Deutsche Eislauf-Union announced that the pair had decided to skate for Germany.
 In October 2014, Savchenko/Massot started training in Oberstdorf, coached by Alexander König.

 On 9 June 2015, Massot's mother announced that the Fédération Française des Sports de Glace (FFSG) had refused to release Massot to skate for Germany.
 He was not allowed to compete or perform in shows until the FFSG released him.
 Consequently, he lived on 200 euros a month for one and a half years.
-He considered living in his car but the Deutsche Eislauf-Union stepped in with financial assistance to cover his rent, food, and training expenses, and to find some furniture.
+He considered living in his car, but the Deutsche Eislauf-Union stepped in with financial assistance to cover his rent, food, and training expenses, and to find some furniture.
 On 31 August 2015, the FFSG reportedly demanded a fee of 70,000 euros to release Massot, but later agreed to 30,000 euros.
 He was released to skate for Germany on 26 October 2015.